whitehat-hacker123/Nextjs-ai-chatbot-f-free/README.md

 If you're reading this with bad intentions: you're already being watched.

-##📬 WANT TO USE THIS LEGALLY?
+##WANT TO USE THIS LEGALLY?

-Contact:
+📬Contact:
 Email: dadddy5959@gmail.com
 GitHub: whitehat-hacker123